 3. Reward yourself: If you manage to show up every day or fulfill your quota, then by all means, give yourself a pat on the back.
 Whether it’s a trip to the masseuse or a book you’ve been dying to read, reward your own positive behavior with special treats that keep you motivated week after week.

 4. Punish yourself: I’m not a big fan of negative reinforcement.
 It might curb bad behavior, but it does so for all the wrong reasons.
 Keep punishments light.
 Didn’t meet your goals?
 I don’t think you should cancel your vacation, but maybe you can skip dessert.
 Or choose a punishment that promotes your goals.
 Read a textbook about creative writing or peruse a few articles on good grammar.

 5. Hold yourself accountable: If you’re having a hard time meeting your creative writing goals, then set up an accountability system.
 Take a creative writing class or workshop, join a writing group, hire a writing coach, or partner with a fellow writer and establish weekly check-ins.
 For some reason, when someone else is holding us accountable, we perform better.

 6. Use productivity tools: There are unlimited tools at your disposal to help you stay productive, and all of them can be used with your creative writing projects.
 Put deadlines on your calendar.
 Hang a whiteboard and track your progress.
 Keep a journal of your writing sessions.
 Recording your goals and accomplishments can be extremely motivating.

-7. Stay passionate: Do things that keep your creative writing passions burning.
+7. Stay passionate: Do things that keep your writing passions burning.
 Listen to music that inspires you to write.
 Watch movies and read books that tell stories that motivate you to tell a story of your own.
-Dance, sing, and make sure you’ve always got your notebook or journal with you, because you never know when your next great (or unusual) writing ideas will strike.
+Dance, sing, and make sure you’ve always got your notebook or journal with you, because you never know when the next great writing idea will strike.

 It’s All on You